-The complaint is notified as well.
-During the Emergency Removal, the accused may be denied access to College housing and/or the College campus/facilities/events.
+During the Emergency Removal, the Respondent may be denied access to College housing and/or the College campus/facilities/events.
 As determined by the Title IX Coordinator/designee in collaboration with the appropriate administrative officer, this restriction can include classes and/or all other College activities or privileges for which the student or employee might otherwise be eligible.
-Alternative coursework options may be pursued to ensure as minimal an impact as possible on the accused student.
-If the accused identifies him/herself as a student having a disability, it is the responsibility of the respondent to notify the Title IX Coordinator upon receipt of the notice of Emergency Removal.
-The Title IX Coordinator or designee will then work with the accused and the Office of Accommodations and Accessibility to assist with the required and necessary accommodations for the period of the Emergency Removal.
+Alternative coursework options may be pursued to ensure as minimal an impact as possible on the Respondent student.

-The Accused and Complainant may request an immediate post-removal review of the terms of the removal, including potential modification, and will be allowed to submit information in support of their request.
-The accused or respondent student must provide written notice of the intent to appeal, which shall include the substance of the appeal, within (3) business days of receiving the notice of removal.
-The burden of proof is on the accused or respondent student to show that the removal decision was incorrect.
+The Respondent and Complainant may request an immediate post-removal review of the need and terms of the removal, including potential modification, and will be allowed to submit information in support of their request.
+Request for post-review of emergency removal should 55 be submitted in writing to the Title IX Coordinator and include any evidence in support of thereconsideration.
+The Title IX Coordinator will review the request and may make any modification of the removal within a reasonable time.